stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 ## 1.10
 ### 2 reasons why caches are useful
 1. Caches provide the CPU with a faster method of retrieving data
-2. Caches reduce unnecessarily accessing the same memory over and over again Caches introduce issues associated with having data in even more places.
+2. Caches reduce unnecessarily accessing the same memory over and over again.
+Caches introduce issues associated with having data in even more places.
 For example, a variable x may be in cache, in a register, in memory, AND in long-term storage.
 This simply leads to increased complexity associated with making sure that all instances of the variable are equivalent.
 Unfortunately, caches cannot be as large as permanent storage for several reasons.
 Firstly, cache memory is far more expensive per-bit than something like a hard disk drive, due to the nature of its physical structure and the subsequent production requirements.
-Secondly, cache memory must be physically very close to the SPU's processing core.
+Secondly, cache memory must be physically very close to the CPU's processing core.
 If a cache as big as a 1TB HDD were in a computer case, it would be a minimum of a few inches away from the CPU core, which is significantly larger than the distance between current caches and processing cores.
 Finally, cache memory is volatile, meaning that data is only held onto while the device is on and receiving power.
 Everytime the computer is turned off, the cache is reset.
 Therefore, nothing could be stored on the computer permanently!

 ## 1.11
 ### Client-Server vs peer-to-peer models of distributed systems